-Pinnacle Foods Recalled 32,479 Pounds Of Armour Sliced Dried Beef For Diarrhea-Causing Toxins
+Pinnacle Foods Has Recalled 32,479 Pounds Of Armour Sliced Dried Beef For Diarrhea-Causing Toxins

 - 0719041Y11

-The recalled cans also contained the following best by dates on the labels:
+The recalled cans also contained the following “best by” dates on the labels:

 - JAN-07-21